For years, a few brain researchers have been looking into a non-invasive method to diagnose Alzheimer’s disease before symptoms begin.

 Dr. Wax insists that these combined measurement techniques could someday be incorporated into a relatively cheap device that doctors can use in their offices.

 Don’t Forget About Your Pupils!

 And he’s not the only Alzheimer’s researcher developing a vision testing technique to diagnose early Alzheimer’s.
-Recently, in this newsletter, we told you of another vision test.
-This one measures pupil dilation.
+There is another test in the works that measures pupil dilation.

 Researchers at the University of California San Diego recently found that the more the pupils widen when taking a cognitive test, the greater a person is struggling to perform well.
 When researchers tested people with mild cognitive impairment, or those at higher genetic risk for Alzheimer’s disease, they found their pupils widened more quickly and to a larger size than did those of the control group.

 The idea, these researchers say, is that measuring pupil dilation could one day allow doctors to diagnose early Alzheimer’s disease.